19 August 2025

 The Big Picture: How AUNZ Markets Stack Up Globally

 Let’s start with some context.
 The combined market value of all New Zealand shares is about USD 91 billion, spread across just over 100 companies.
 Australia is much bigger, with around USD 2 trillion in market cap and nearly 1,800 listed companies.
-But even together, AUNZ equities make up less than 3% of the world’s total share market.
-The US alone is nearly half of global equity value.
+But even together, AUNZ equities make up less than 2% of the world’s total share market.
+The U.S. alone is nearly half of global equity value.

 Why does this matter?
 Because it means that while AUNZ markets can offer diversification and local flavour, they’re small players in the global game.
 Overweighting them - something many KiwiSaver funds do, can tilt your portfolio away from the true global opportunity set.